MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/crash-with-stardict-3.md

 ## Summary

-StarDict-3, cross-platform and international dictionary software, might cause Visual Studio 2012 to crash.
+StarDict-3, cross-platform and international dictionary software, may cause Visual Studio 2012 to crash.
 However, information and data of this behavior is limited.

 ## Workaround